Data Scientist or data science

 To work as an entry-level data scientist, you’ll need at least a bachelor’s degree in data science or a computer-related area, however the majority of data science positions will need a master’s degree.

-Is data science a stressful job?
+Is data or data science a stressful job?

 Yes.
 Data analysis is a demanding profession.
 Although there are several causes, the enormous amount of work, tight deadlines, and job demands from different sources and management levels are at the top of the list.

-How difficult is data science?
+How difficult is data or data science?

 Because Data Science professions often demand technical skills, they might be more hard to master than other areas of technology.
 Acquiring a strong grasp of such a diverse range of applications and languages requires a somewhat high learning curve.